qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   measuring on at startup.

   • You weirdly end up on the `_PAD`, `_FUN` or some other layer while typing ?
-I also often mistype to the `_PAD` layer.
+I also sometimes mistype to the `_PAD` layer.
 It seems to be a typing mistake: unnecessary or inaccurately typing on the Shift key.
   It should never activate to the layer, if you hit another key to get a capital letter.
 It will always go to a layer, if you hit it by itself.
+  It can help to set `_PAD` in numerical mode, so that you will just type some numbers, rather than fly all over the place with arrows and navigation.
+For the `_FUN` layer, you could put it in one stroke mode, to reduce the consequences of the mistake.

 Why you want this layout